melaniewalsh/Goodreads-Classics/index.md

 ## **How can I collect Goodreads data for myself?**

-Check out [Goodreads Scraper](https://github.com/maria-antoniak/goodreads-scraper), Python scripts that we used to collect Goodreads metadata and reviews
+Check out [Goodreads Scraper](https://github.com/maria-antoniak/goodreads-scraper), Python scripts that we used to collect Goodreads metadata and reviews.